-In this detective series with a comical note, Glenn Hall runs an unconventional flashy Private Detective's agency in LA, and means business above all, never mind the rules if she can get ...
-See full summary »
+In this detective series with a comical note, Glenn Hall runs an unconventional flashy Private Detective agency in Los Angeles, and means business above all, never mind the rules, if she ...

-In the last three (unaired) episodes, 'Paula Marshall''s character dies.
-She was replaced by Jessalyn Gilsig, whom 'David E. Kelly' liked, so he cast her in his next TV show, Boston Public (2000), as well.
+In the last three (unaired) episodes, Paula Marshall's character dies.
+She was replaced by Jessalyn Gilsig, who David E. Kelly liked, so he cast her in his next television show, Boston Public (2000).
 See more »

 See more »

 4 of 8 people found this review helpful.